Weston, Southampton: Schools

 The main secondary school serving Weston is Weston Secondary School.
 The neighbouring school of Weston Park Junior School and Weston Park Infant School share a site and have become Weston Park Primary School.
 Weston Shore Infant School the only other school in the area.

 Weston in the media

-The tower blocks featured in the 2015 British thriller film Containment.
+The tower blocks featured in the 2015 British Sci-Fi thriller film Containment.